tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 Various representation systems exhibit differing levels of complexity, ranging from intricate ones like compressed multimedia files to more straightforward formats.
 One of the earliest and basic systems is known as ASCII text.
 ASCII, short for American Standard Code for Information Interchange and pronounced as "As-Key," is a straightforward encoding method initially used on Teletype machines to convert keyboard characters into numerical values.

 Text, in ASCII, adheres to a simple principle where characters are mapped to specific numbers.
 This method is highly space-efficient; fifty characters of text equate to fifty bytes of data.
 Text files in Linux systems often utilize this format, and numerous Linux tools are designed to handle such files.
 Even in Windows systems, the importance of ASCII text format is acknowledged.
-For instance, the renowned NOTEPAD.EXE program serves as an editor for plain ASCII text files.
+For instance, the renowned ***notepad.exe*** program serves as an editor for plain ASCII text files.

 The `less` command is used in this way:

-`less`**&lt;text\_filename&gt;**
+`less` **&lt;text\_filename&gt;**

 and this will display the file to be read (not edited).